 - Telemarketers must disclose all material information about the goods or services they are offering and the terms of the sale.
 They are prohibited from lying about any terms of their offer.

 Telemarketers are required to connect their call to a sales representative within two seconds of the consumer’s greeting.
 This will reduce the number of “dead air” or hang-up calls you get from telemarketers.
-These calls result from the use of automatic dialing equipment that sometimes reaches more numbers than there are available sales representatives.
-In addition, when the telemarketer doesn’t have a representative standing by, a recorded message must play to let you know who’s calling and the number they’re calling from.
+These calls happen when telemarketers use automatic dialing equipment that reaches many numbers and staff aren’t available to answer all the calls.
+When that happens, a recorded message must play to let you know who’s calling and the number they’re calling from.
 The law prohibits a recorded sales pitch in a cold call.
-And to give you time to answer the phone, the telemarketer may not hang up on an unanswered call before 15 seconds or four rings.
+To give you time to answer the phone, the telemarketer may not hang up on an unanswered call before 15 seconds or four rings.

 Reins in Robocalling